Pregnancy, Birth + Post-Natal Care

-Our practitioners that specialise in pregnancy can advise natural and practical steps to contribute positively to a healthy pregnancy, including:
+Our practitioners that have substantial experience in pregnancy care can advise on natural and practical steps to contribute positively to a healthy outcome, including:

-- A nutritious and individualised food plan for pregnancy, to support you and your baby
+- A nutritious and individualised food plan to support you and your baby

-- Healthy pregnancy lifestyle considerations and strategies to keep you and your baby in optimal health
+- Lifestyle considerations and strategies to keep you and your baby in optimal health

 - What toxins/products to avoid during pregnancy and how to create a clean environment